Brushing your dog might seem like a big chore, especially when life gets hectic.

 If your dog stays fairly clean with regular brushing, you might get away with fewer baths, Zawistowski says.
 But in general, dogs need to be bathed about every 3 months, according to the ASPCA.

 If your dog gets dirtier, for example, by romping outdoors, consider lathering up more often.
 Always use a puppy or dog shampoo, not a people shampoo, Zawistowski says.
-Shampoos made for people aren't toxic, but they may contain fragrances and other ingredients that irritate pets' skin.
+Shampoos made for peoplearen't toxic, but they may contain fragrances and other ingredients that irritate pets' skin.

 Though frequent brushing may do wonders for your dog, the same is not true of baths.
 Don't overdo it.
 "Most people bathe their dog more often than they need to," he says, sometimes weekly or every other week.
 Too many baths will strip the coat of natural oils that protect the skin, and your dog's coat will lose some of its shine and luster.
+However, there are dogs that will need more frequent, medicated baths, but only if your vet recommends it.

 Cats and cat owners alike detest hairballs, and for good reason.
 It's great that felines love to lick themselves clean, but they can swallow a lot of hair that collects in the stomach.